-$L1=(0.0005") \times (motor foot to shaft centerline dimension)$ For non-TEFC machines, divide the number by 2.
+$\Delta$ =(0.0005") x (motor foot to shaft £ dimension)

+For non-TEFC machines, divide the number by 2.

-In normal operation, it is desirable that the motor operates on its magnetic center, so that no axial force is exerted on the coupling.
+It is desirable, in normal operation that the motor operates on its magnetic center, so that no axial force is exerted on the coupling.